 Fear hasn’t disappeared, it has just changed.
 Various types of fears of the future loom large all over Europe.
 Fear has changed, but so has courage.
 What forms does it take in Great Britain, Hungary and Germany?
 What role do traditions of defiance, of which 1989 is a potent symbol, play across Europe today?

-30 years later - Coudenhove-Kalergi, Földényi, Glucksmann & Şenocak
+The courage to be Europe - Coudenhove-Kalergi, Földényi, Glucksmann & Şenocak

 The fear of populists and the kinds of fears populists feed upon form European politics' biggest Achilles’ heel and the greatest weapon dictators can wield against Europe.
 How can we distinguish the real causes of fear from imaginary ones and how can we counter them?